Russian markets unnerved by post-election fallout

 "Some clients are nervous that another mass demonstration is being held in Moscow," said a chief economist with a foreign bank.

-"It's nervousness over a possible political destabilisation in Russia, and that is playing against the rouble."
+"It's nervousness over a possible political destabilization in Russia, and that is playing against the rouble."

 While Russian assets are vulnerable to headline risks on demonstrations or arrests, market players generally expect the situation to calm.

-"People are playing on rumours that there will be upheaval after the elections, that things didn't go as quietly and as smoothly as expected," said Iskander Akbergenov, a dealer at Nordea bank.
-"I think everything will stabilise."
+"People are playing on rumors that there will be upheaval after the elections, that things didn't go as quietly and as smoothly as expected," said Iskander Akbergenov, a dealer at Nordea bank.
+"I think everything will stabilize."

 Russian assets had fallen at the open after ratings agency Standard & Poor's warned that it could make a blanket downgrade of euro zone countries if a European Union summit this week fails to agree on a Franco-German plan to impose fiscal discipline across the currency bloc.